vercel/swr-site/pages/docs/prefetching.en-US.md

 ## Programmatically Prefetch

-SWR provides the `preload` function to prefetch resources programmatically and store the result in the cache. `preload` accepts `key` and `fetcher` as the arguments.
+SWR provides the `preload` API to prefetch the resources programmatically and store the results in the cache. `preload` accepts `key` and `fetcher` as the arguments.
 You can call `preload` even outside of React.

 ```jsx
 import { useState } from 'react'